plforacle/mysql-enterprise-intro/develop-python/develop-python.md

 MySQL Enterprise Edition integrates seamlessly with the LMPF (Linux, MySQL, Python, Flask) stack, enhancing open-source capabilities with enterprise features.
 MySQL EE works with the LMPF stack by:

 - Running JavaScript functions in database
-- Using secure PHP connections (PDO)
+- Using PyMySQL Package
-- Maintaining Apache/Linux compatibility
+- Maintaining Flask/Linux compatibility

 After installing the LMPF Stack , you will Deploy and test the "Sakila Film Library with Time Converter" web application.
 This application displays the Sakila.Film data while providing a time conversion tool.
 Users can enter seconds and convert them to either HH:MM:SS format or written time descriptions using MySQL Enterprise Edition's JavaScript function.
 This LMPF-based application demonstrates practical use of database features within MySQL Enterprise Edition.